ilnitkosta/LeetCode/README.md

 ### Here is my LeetCode Solutions!
 Thanks for watching! 🍀🙏

-Everyday I am posting a couple of solutions here.
+Everyday I post a couple of solutions here.